Keyboard shortcuts

 2. Sticky Membership (Removal from Group): When a student is removed from a sub-group, they remain on the Lecture Roster.
 They transition to an "Unassigned" state within the lecture context.
 This preserves their history and access rights during group switches.

-3. Cascading Deletion (Removal from Lecture): When a student is removed from the Lecture Roster, they are automatically removed from all associated sub-groups.
+3. Cascading Deletion (Removal from Lecture): When a student is removed from the Lecture Roster through roster maintenance, they are automatically removed from Tutorials, Talks, and propagating Cohorts of that lecture.

 Cohort Propagation